Biblical words matter.

 I suspect many Christians are tired of hearing convoluted messages about money.
 These are often difficult to appropriate, and leave everyone less than satisfied by the experience.
 We might question why sermons about money are preached in the first place, other than addressing the financial constraints of the Church?
 I recently listen to a sermon that went further and suggested a specific demonic spirit on money itself, a spirit of “mammon”.
 Because the sermon began by focussing on the demonised evils of money, any constructive aspects that followed were spoiled by the theology that underpinned it in the first place.
 Quite frankly it left me pondering the dualism of many Christians.

 I suspect many Christians are tired of hearing the subjective, politically motivated, and selective messages about money.
 These messages are often problematic within a biblical context and convey a sense of unwarranted manipulation.
-We might question why sermons about money are preached in the first place, other than meeting the ongoing financial demands of the institutional complex .
+We might question why sermons about money are preached in the first place, other than meeting the ongoing financial demands of the institutional complex.
 I recently listened to a sermon that went further and suggested a specific demonic spirit on money itself, a spirit of “mammon”.
-Because the sermon began by emphasising the demonised possession of money, it tainted any constructive aspects that followed and frankly I’m bewildered by the theological dualism conveyed in the rhetoric.
+Because the sermon began by emphasising the demonised possession of money, it tainted any constructive aspects that followed, and frankly, I’m bewildered by the theological dualism conveyed in the rhetoric.

 I agree with the overwhelming opinion that “mammon” originates from the Semitic idea of "the treasures in which one trusts".
 (Strong’s 3126).
 In this case, the context is derived from what “the love of” looks like (1 Tim 6:10).
 It’s what we reach out for, desire, or trust in, to the point that God is not the focus of our attention.
 The Church should consider this point because if it wants to exegete “mammon” as spiritually possessed currency, and therefore evil, its own use of money can be questioned.
 Christianity would therefore be complicit with the entertaining of Demons.